 If you were pulled over by police in Tampa, arrested, and then charged with driving under the influence of drugs (drug DUI), call a lawyer right away.
 Fighting a DUI is possible, but it is difficult to do alone.
-By working with an experienced drug DUI attorney from Brett Metcalf, Criminal Defense Attorney, P.A., you have someone by your side who knows the ins and outs of Florida DUI law and the most effective defense strategies.
+By working with an experienced drug DUI attorney from Metcalf Falls, Criminal Defense Attorneys, P.A., you have someone by your side who knows the ins and outs of Florida DUI law and the most effective defense strategies.

-Why You Should Hire Brett Metcalf, Criminal Defense Attorney, P.A.
+Why You Should Hire Metcalf Falls, Criminal Defense Attorneys, P.A.

 Brett Metcalf is a seasoned and successful DUI defense attorney in Tampa.
 He began his legal career as a prosecutor in the State Attorney’s Office where he tried over 5,000 cases.
 His experience on the other side of the courtroom for DUIs gave Brett a leg up when opening his private defense firm in July 2012.
 Since then, he has used his in-depth knowledge and experience of Florida DUI law to obtain many of his clients dismissals and acquittals.

 Brett’s success has caught the attention of well-respected legal organizations.
 The National Trial Lawyers named him as part of the Top 40 Under 40 and the Top 100 Trial Lawyers.
 SuperLawyers named him a Rising Start in 2018.
 He also has received more than 70 five-star client reviews and a perfect 10 rating on Avvo.com.

 Defending Against a Drug DUI